This post may contain paid links. If you make a purchase through links on our site, we may earn a commission.

 - Serve immediately with parmesan cheese, more fresh parsley and freshly ground black pepper to taste.
 Enjoy!

-- For a real Italian experience, cook the pasta in boiling salted water and leave it a bit “al dente”, as it will cook additionally in the skillet.
+- For an authentic Italian experience, cook the pasta in boiling salted water and leave it a bit “al dente,” as it will cook additionally in the skillet.
 Once it is cooked, drain it immediately and add it to the sauce.

-- Don’t let the pasta sit in the colander, or it might stick together, and will continue cooking in its own heat.
+- Don’t let the pasta sit in the colander; it might stick together and continue cooking in its heat.

 How to Reheat Prime Rib Pasta